Cherreads

 "He usually takes forever."

-Bimo was staring at him like he had grown another head.
+Bimo stared at him like he had grown another head.

 Arga barely heard any of it.